 |at the start line waiting to warm up [photo: 7t]|

 Something to watch out for at junior parkruns is the start time because they do vary between venues.
 Last week's visit to Mile End Junior parkrun had a start time of 9.30am while Harrow Lodge Juniors starts at 9am.
-Another example; right over on the other side of London, Bushy Juniors (currently a monthly event) has an 11am start.
 We almost got caught out and we arrived just in the nick of time at 8.51am.
 The point here is check the exact start time of your chosen venue beforehand!

 |and they're off [photo: dani]|

-There are toilets but they are on the far side of the park in the 'sportcentre' building.
+There are toilets but they are on the far side of the park in the 'sportcentre' building (update needed here - I believe this has been demolished).
 It really is a bit of a trot so if you need to venture over there you would possibly have to give yourself a good 30 minute window to get there and back.

 |parkrunning together [photo: dani]|